 Tourists and scientists aren’t the only ones interested in Pripyat, either.
 Because the city was abandoned in such a hurry, it is a rare example of a ghost town that is almost perfectly preserved in the moment just before the Chernobyl nuclear disaster.
 Things are, save the for the ravages of time, just as people left them.

-Hence, Pripyat has been used in documentaries such as the History Channel’s Life After People, and to stand in for abandoned towns in films like The Girl with All the Gifts, where drone footage of Pripyat was used for a ruined London.
+Pripyat has been used as a filming location for documentaries such as the History Channel’s Life After People, and to stand in for abandoned towns in films like The Girl with All the Gifts, where drone footage of Pripyat was used for a ruined London.
 The location has also fascinated storytellers, who have set films like Chernobyl Diaries and A Good Day to Die Hard within the ruined city, not to mention comic books, video games, and many more.

 Today, if you go to visit Pripyat, you will be taken to tourist landmarks such as the unused Ferris wheel, the drained indoor Azure Swimming Pool, and the Avanhard football stadium.
 Plants and debris have reclaimed most of the buildings, the glass in the windows has mostly been broken out, and graffiti tags many surfaces.
 Yet for those who visit Pripyat today, you can still almost picture the hum of life that filled the city until it was suddenly ended on that terrible day in 1986.